 The pipe market is very competitive.
-Pipe manufacturers are continually looking for ways to reduce cost while delivering products that meet performance expectations set by customers, codes and standards (ASTM, NSF, NEMA, etc.) Chroma Color Corporation development of pigments/colors through internal and industry partners related to research, education, technical expertise and trade associations like the Plastic Pipe Institute (PPI) https://plasticpipe.org/index.html allows Chroma Color to deliver superior and environmental (SUSTAINABILITY HMF) product to the pipe industry.
+Pipe manufacturers are continually looking for ways to reduce cost while delivering products that meet performance expectations set by customers, codes and standards (ASTM, NSF, NEMA, etc.).
+Chroma Color Corporation develops pigments/colors through internal and industry partners related to research, education, technical expertise and trade associations like the Plastic Pipe Institute (PPI) https://plasticpipe.org/index.html allows Chroma Color to deliver superior and environmental (SUSTAINABILITY HMF) product to the pipe industry.

 There are five major markets for a plastic pipe; each has its own unique needs and regulations.
 These five markets include:

 -Building & Construction

 -Municipal & Industrial

 Plastic pipe and conduit color-coded by their end-use application, such as: